Festus Segun

-Festus Oluwole Segun (born 20 March 1915) was a Nigerian Anglican bishop.
+Festus Oluwole Segun (20 March 1915 – 2024) was a Nigerian Anglican bishop.

 Segun was born in Ijebu Ode.
 He was educated at Our Saviour's Primary School in Ijebu Ode; St. Andrew's College in Oyo and Fourah Bay College, Sierra Leone.

 Segun was ordained an Anglican deacon in 1951 and a priest in 1952.
 He held posts in Ebute Metta, Aroloya and Yaba.
 From 1956 to 1960 he studied at Union Theological Seminary in New York City before becoming a lecturer at St Augustine's College, Canterbury.
 On his return to Lagos, he was appointed provost of the Cathedral Church of Christ, Lagos, a post he held until 1970 when he became Bishop of Northern Nigeria.
 In 1975 he was translated to Lagos, a role that he retired from in 1985.
 He was also involved in the foundation of the Christian Association of Nigeria.